 Recent news and coming up…

-2017 has seen the release of Papagena's much awaited debut album "Nuns and Roses" which they have toured throughout the Spring and Summer across the UK, including Dorset, Devon, Oxfordshire and The Midlands.
-They are looking forward to touring their advent programme "The Darkest Midnight" in November and December.
+Following the success of Papagena's much awaited debut album "Nuns and Roses" which they toured throughout the spring and summer across the UK, including Dorset, Devon, Oxfordshire and The Midlands, the tour of their advent programme "The Darkest Midnight" at the end of 2017 was so successful there are plans to record the album for release in Autumn 2018.

-A busy 2016 saw the group make their debut at the Edinburgh Fringe Festival with their popular "Nuns and Roses" programme, becoming a "highly recommended show" and being dubbed "crème de la crème in a crowded a cappella space".
+A busy 2016/17 saw the group make their debut at the Edinburgh Fringe Festival with their popular "Nuns and Roses" programme, becoming a "highly recommended show" and being dubbed "crème de la crème in a crowded a cappella space" with a release of the album in 2017.
 Other appearances included performances at Christchurch Priory, All Hallows, Shropshire and Bromsgrove Music Festivals and outing for two brand new programmes featuring lutenist Lynda Sayce - "Echoes of the Holy Land" at Our Lady’s Festival “In Jesus’ Steps” and their advent themed "The Darkest Midnight" at St Mary Magdalen's, Oxford.

 Please see the Concerts page for more information.